-The Thames Path London-

 Section Distance: 7.1

-The last stretch of the Thames Path London, you’ll b glad to know!
-This part is wonderful, even if your legs are feeling the pain a bit.
+You’ll be glad to know this is the last stretch of the Thames Path London!
+This part is wonderful, even if your legs are starting to feel the pain.
 It’s wonderful because there are still some iconic London landmarks to see but also some gorgeous green spaces.
 You’ll also be glad to know that at the very end there are a couple of pubs, including a Wetherspoons, so you can reward yourself with a refreshing pint at the end as you rest your legs!

 What You’ll See Along the Thames Path London